ftctechnh/ftc_app/README.md

 That's it!

-While the library is still undergoing developement, it is quite stable, and our own teams plan are actively developing their competition code using it.
-It currently is synchronized to the FTC headquarters beta release.
-When FTC HQ updates to a final release for the season, we will synchronize with that as fast as we are able.
+While the library is still undergoing development, it is quite stable, and our own teams are actively developing their competition code using it.
+It currently is synchronized to the FTC headquarters beta release; when FTC HQ updates to a final release for the season, we will synchronize with that as fast as we are able.

 To use the library, we recommend forking or cloning our repository and working off of the 'master' branch.
-While we do tag major milestones and 'release' them, we try to keep that branch always stable and fully functional, so you could reasonably sync to the latest available if you wished.
+While we do tag major milestones and 'release' them, we try to keep the master branch always stable and fully functional, so you could reasonably sync to the latest available if you wished.
 Alternately, instead of forking or cloning, you can download a full copy of the source in .zip form from one of our releases.